XC-/env2conffile/README.md

 Now a configuration file can be used to configure the... configuration file creating tool (I honestly did not realize how meta this is until writing this down :D ).
 The configuration file is named `.e2crc` and must be placed to the working directory.
 The order of evaluation for configuration is: 1.
 Defaults, 2. `.e2crc` 3.
 CLI arguments.
+The configuration file uses JSON format and the options are the same as when used via CLI (e.g. `"envFile": "./.myenv"` or `"debug": true`).

 ### .env file